Summary

 •

-Designers have a role as first responders in real physical disasters.
+Designers can serve as first responders in real physical disaster situations, not just digital contexts.

 -